Lufthansa Technik is working to convert an A380 passenger to a cargo plane

 Lufthansa Technik, the MRO subsidiary of the Lufthansa Group, announced that it had won a technical assistance and engineering contract to turn an Airbus A380 passenger into a cargo plane.
 The client was not mentioned.

 It is not a P2F (Passenger-to-Freighter) conversion.
 This process would take at least three to four years and would be extremely expensive.
 The conversion we are talking about in the title refers to obtaining a certificate - Supplemental Type Certificates (STC).
-Thus, the Airbus A380 will be able to transport goods in the cabin as well.
+Thus, the Airbus A380 will be able to transport goods in the cabin.

 The MRO subsidiary of the Lufthansa group announces that it has received requests from over 40 airlines, with more than fifteen projects being carried out on various platforms.